bakame-php/http-structured-fields/docs/04-item.md

 ## Item value validation

 To validate the expected value of an `Item` you need to provide a callback to the `Item::value` method.
-Let's say the RFC says that the value can only be a string or a token you can translate that requirement as follows
+Let's say the field definition states that the value can only be a string or a token you can translate that requirement as follows

 ```php